PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 The 'gene' entry should be unique and a valid [Human genome organization Gene Nomenclature Committee (HGNC)](http://www.genenames.org/about/guidelines) identifier.
 The 'rank' entry should be unique as GSEA does not know how to resolve ties.

-[Previously]({{site.baseurl}}//datasets/archive/) we have described how to generate a ranked list of genes that are differentially expressed between mesenchymal and immunoreactive subtypes of high-grade serous ovarian cancer (HGS-OvCa) from the TCGA effort.
-You can retrieve a file named  [`MesenchymalvsImmunoreactive_edger_ranks.rnk.zip`]({{site.baseurl}}/datasets/TCGA_Ovarian_Cancer/process_data/#datasets) therein to use in subsequent steps.
+Previously, we have described how to generate a ranked list of genes that are differentially expressed between mesenchymal and immunoreactive subtypes of high-grade serous ovarian cancer (HGS-OvCa) from the TCGA effort.
+You can retrieve a file named  [`MesenchymalvsImmunoreactive_edger_ranks.rnk.zip`]({{site.baseurl}}/workflows/pathway_enrichment/process_data/#data) therein to use in subsequent steps.

 ### 2. Gene sets